The Importance of Marathon Training Nutrition - Why Marathon Diet is The Hidden Secret to Marathon Success

 I take a hydration pack with me on long runs.
 It allows me to carry some little water bottles and also has pouches in which you can put gels, trail mix etc.

-While running (note, this does take a bit of practice!), you can then open the pouch carefully grab a small handful of trail mix, eat and wash it away with water.
+While running (note, this does take a bit of practice!), you can then open the pouch, grab a gel, take it in and wash it away with water.

-It's really best if you try to eat from early on at regular intervals.
+It's really best if you try to eat at regular intervals and start eating early into a run.
 E.g. something like every 30 minutes or so.
 In the beginning you won't be hungry, but when you are feeling hungry, it is too late.

 It takes 30-60 minutes for the food to get your blood, so you'll need to eat before you think you need it.

 Same with water.
 Start drinking from the beginning.
-Little sips at a time every 15-20 minutes.
+Little sips at a time every 15-30 minutes works.

 Marathon Training Nutrition Tip #8: Carb Loading